 Next, pick some times in the day when you would enjoy these activities.
 Set alarms for yourself, or ask a trustworthy friend or colleague to help you keep to your personal time boundaries.

-My first years of teaching, a teacher buddy and myself would call each.
+My first years of teaching, a teacher buddy and myself would call each other.
 This was at a predetermined time (for us it was between 3:30 and 4:00 PM).
 We then encouraged each other to go home to take care of ourselves.

 It can be easy to let the endless to-do lists carry you into the dark evening hours feeling overwhelmed at your desk in your classroom.

-Setting up those reminders or calls from friends can help you establish the habit for good work boundaries.
+Setting up those reminders or calls from friends can help you establish the habit of good work boundaries.
 They can help you do what you need to take care of yourself.

 Follow through: the secret ingredient